francescacollu/francescacollu.github.io/public/content/ItalianParliamentGap/education/education_step1.md

-Speaking of education, here we have an example where we want the Pitkin's descriptive representation to be at a low level.
+The present category is an example of over-representation of a group society in the Italian Parliament.